| |

 Automatic Undo Management mode, increase the setting of

-adjusting your rollback segment (undo) size.
-The ora-01555 snapshot too old also relates to
+the size of your rollback segment (undo) size.
+The ORA-01555 snapshot too old also relates to

 your setting for